franleplant/franleplant.com/README.md

 Note that the app is running in 8000 inside

 ## TODO
+- Use nginx to try to improve performance
 - Use HTTPS
 - Redirect naked domain
 - Blog and more sections